 - Cassandra Truth: To be fair it is a rather wild accusation and the professor didn't really have any solid evidence.

 - Chess Master: The villains, particularly Tim Robbins' character as he clearly knows enough about the protagonist to subtly influence his moves.

-- Creepy Child: The terrorist's son to a small is extent this, saying "I'm sorry, that's classified information" in a rather militaristic manner, also building a 'soldier's compound' rather then simply a fort, all of which makes the professor suspicious (for good reason) and makes him think there's something wrong.
+- Creepy Child: The terrorist's son to a small extent is this, saying "I'm sorry, that's classified information" in a rather militaristic manner, also building a 'soldier's compound' rather than simply a fort, all of which makes the professor suspicious (for good reason) and makes him think there's something wrong.

 - Downer Beginning: The terrorist's son has burned his hand off a few minutes before the opening sequence with a fire-cracker and is nearly run over by the professor, walking down the road in a daze with a shredded hand.

 - Dangerously Genre Savvy: The villains could be seen as this, explicitly stated by the main villain (Tim Robbins).
 "Do you think we'd leave anything to chance?".

 - Freudian Excuse: The death of the professor's wife during a failed FBI mission is implied to be this in the montage at the end.
 Subverted because it was a fabrication (the part about the death being a Freudian excuse, not the death itself)- the professor was framed.

 - Gambit Roulette: Roger Ebert pointed out problems with the terrorist plot, as shown in the page quote.

 - The Hero Dies: Michael himself at the end.

 - He Knows Too Much: The reason why the Langs want to kill Michael.